Mr. Pierce’s World History

 2. #2 Pencil to take a Scantron Test

 I grade on a total points scale.
-Notes are worth 1 point per item written, quiz questions are worth 1 point each, and each test is worth 100 points (2 points per question).
-Videos shown in class are either worth a Participation grade of 10-15 points or a quiz grade of usually 10 points.
-Participation grades will be given based on the percentage of the video/activity participated in.
-Projects are worth typically 100-200 points.
+Notes are worth 1 point for each item written, quiz questions are worth 1 point each, and tests are worth 2 points per question.
 To figure a percentage or letter grade for each assignment you can divide the number of points awarded by the total points it was worth (15/20 = 75% which is a C).
 Each class will have a basket to turn in all of their work.

-We test after each Chapter we complete in class, and students will have about 70% of the test questions prior to each test written in their notes that they can take home to study.
-The other 30% of the questions will come from Document Based Questions (DBQ’s) usuually as a map, chart, graph, cartoon, or exerpt to read and answer questions based on the Document.
-Some of these will require prior general knowledge or some information we covered in class not in their notes.
+We will test after each Chapter that we complete in class, and students will have about 70% of the test questions prior to each test written in their notes that they can take home to study.
+The other 30% of the questions will come from Document Based Questions (DBQ’s) usually as a map, chart, graph, cartoon, or exerpt to read and answer questions based on the Document.
+Some of these will require prior general knowledge or some information we covered in class that is not in their notes.
 Tests will be taken on Scantron sheets so each question will be either a multiple choice, true/false, or matching question.
 If a written response is required students will be notified prior and need paper on those test days.
-At the end of each Semester we will take a comprehensive test of the material covered in the notes for that Semester so students will NEED TO KEEP NOTES.
+At the end of each Semester we will take a comprehensive test of the material covered in the notes for that Semester so students will need to KEEP NOTES.